-- Single sector exposure in any one sector is at a maximum 20% of the Fund.
+- Single industry exposure is generally limited to a maximum net exposure of 20% of the Fund.

 - Individual exposure should be a maximum of 10% of the Fund.

 - Ideally the Fund has a minimum of 15-20 long positions, with each name representing 2% – 5% of the Fund at the outset.

 - Ideally the Fund has a minimum of 10-15 short positions, with total short positions representing at least 20% – 35% of the Fund.

 - Losses on a short position are reviewed at 5% increments and closed out in the event of a 20% loss.